-- ✓ Consumption of fruits and dark green leafy vegetables was <15% for all respondent types. - ✓ Around 45% of individuals consumed some animal-source foods on the previous day. - ✓ Adolescents were the most likely to consume sweets & ice-cream and refined grains/baked goods.
+- ✓ Consumption of fruits was <15% for all respondent types, and adolescents were slightly less likely to consume dark green leafy vegetables than adults. - ✓ Poultry & game meat were the most commonly consumed animal-source food, and around 53% of individuals consumed animal-source foods on the previous day. - \checkmark Adolescents were the most likely to consume sweets & ice-cream